DmytroZozuliak/placeholder/README.md

 **4. Redux Toolkit** is the official toolset for efficient Redux development.
 Includes utilities to simplify common use cases like store setup, creating reducers, immutable update logic, and more.

-**5. RTK Query** is a powerful data fetching and caching tool.
-It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.

-**6. Material-UI v5** is a simple and customizable component library to build faster, beautiful, and more accessible React applications.
+**5. Material-UI v5** is a simple and customizable component library to build faster, beautiful, and more accessible React applications.

-**7. React router DOM v6** is a library that allows to use routes in your projects to render multiple pages with SPA.
+**6. React router DOM v6** is a library that allows to use routes in your projects to render multiple pages with SPA.

-**8. SASS** is a preprocessor scripting language that is interpreted or compiled into CSS.
+**7. SASS** is a preprocessor scripting language that is interpreted or compiled into CSS.

-**9. @react-i18next** is a powerful internationalization framework for React / React Native which is based on i18next.
+**8. @react-i18next** is a powerful internationalization framework for React / React Native which is based on i18next.
 The module provides multiple components eg. to assert that needed translations get loaded or that your content gets rendered when the language changes.